antebudimir/eslint-plugin-vanilla-extract/README.md

 ## Requirements

-- ESLint 9.0.0 or higher
+- ESLint 8.57.0 or higher
 - Node.js 18.18.0 or higher
 - ESM (ECMAScript Modules) only
+- Flat config system using either:
+  - `eslint.config.mjs` (recommended, always works with ESM plugins)
+  - `eslint.config.js` (only if your package.json has `"type": "module"`)

 ## Installation